jaf12345/RobloxHorrorGame/README.md

 Example: Coins.server.luau → Script named `Coins` that runs on the Server
 Example: Camera.client.luau → LocalScript named `Camera` that runs on the Client

+**Do not create scripts directly in Roblox Studio.** They will not sync to GitHub.
+Only create scripts in VS Code.